 Last week I shocked the world and discussed how coconut oil may actually be your enemy.
 I specifically looked at how coconut oil may be compromised with mold and mycotoxins.
-In that post, I mentioned that you can’t really kill mold.
+In that post, I mentioned that you can’t really eliminate toxic mold once it takes root.
 It can be rendered inactive but it is nearly impossible to completely kill it without using high heat for a very long period of time.
 Even then, mold spores hide themselves well.
 Some are even heat resistant.

-My email has blown up with very helpful advice from my readers.
-The #1 suggestion is to “clean” our home and air with essential oils.
+My email blew with very advice from my readers.
+The #1 suggestion was to “clean” our home and air with essential oils as essential oils remove mold.
 Today, I want to share two things with all of you.
 First, let’s look at why essential oils will not always work and in our specific situation, will not work at all.
 Then, let’s go on an essential oil journey and discover WHEN essential oils will work, HOW to use them, and WHICH ones are the best choices.